 - First and foremost, check the performance and sophistication of the alert system’s AI.
 Ask about AI precision, inquire about independent lab testing results and investigate the range of risky behaviors detected and under what conditions.
 If comparing multiple systems, place them side-by-side in the cabin and go for a test drive; take note of how accurately each system triggers alerts and the timeliness of those alerts.

 - Choose a vehicle safety system that can identify and take into account driver behavior, external risks and vehicle motion and driver and location history data to assess risk, predict collisions and trigger timely audible alerts; assess the severity level of the event and trigger appropriate alerts; detect collisions and near-collisions with high accuracy; provide precise, prescriptive alerts; foster a driver-friendly approach; and ensure constant driver engagement.

-- At the end of day, you should measure risk reduction as indicated by reduced rates of risky behavior and ultimately reduction in collision frequency and money spent on collision claims and losses.
+- At the end of day, you should measure risk reduction as indicated by reduced rates of risky behavior and ultimately a reduction in collision frequency and money spent on collision claims and losses.